robtweed/node-mdbm/README.md

 The instructions below assume you'll be installing Node.js and node-mdbm on the same server.

-You can use apply Mike's installer to a Ubuntu Linux system running on your own hardware, or running as a virtual machine.
+You can apply Mike's installer to a Ubuntu Linux system running on your own hardware, or running as a virtual machine.
 However, I find Amazon EC2 servers to be ideal for trying this kind of stuff out.

 So, for example, to create an M/DB Appliance using Amazon EC2: